 Details relevant to labour agreements in Turkish Law are given above.
 There are no additional legal requirements, such as arranging contracts in a native language or translating documents into a native language.
 However, in case of a dispute, the court shall ask to translate all documents notarised in a foreign language into a native language.
 As a result, labour contracts, offer letters and confidentiality agreements written or conducted in a foreign language will still be effective and applicable.

 Employees may join councils or representative bodies.
 Employees may also join a labour union, either as a member or a founder.

-The number of union representatives in a business is limited.
-If there are 50 or fewer employees in the workplace, there can be one representative; if the number of employees is between 51 and 100, there can be at most two representatives; for 101 to 500 employees, three representatives; for 501 to 1,000 employees, four representatives; for 1,001 to 2,000 employees, six representatives; and for more than 2,000 employees, eight representatives.
+In accordance with Law No. 6536 on Trade Unions and Collective Bargaining Agreements, the number of union representatives in a business is limited: if there are 50 or fewer employees in the workplace, there can be one representative; if the number of employees is between 51 and 100, there can be two representatives at most; for 101 to 500 employees, three representatives; for 501 to 1,000 employees, four representatives; for 1,001 to 2,000 employees, six representatives; and for more than 2,000 employees, eight representatives.

 The union representative in a business cannot be suspended even for a reason such as a transfer of the undertaking (i.e., a divestment or merger).
 The employment contract of a union representative can be only be terminated for a just cause.
 Further, without the written approval of the relevant union, the duties of the union representative cannot be changed.

 The union representatives must be allowed to carry out their union activities during working hours in line with the law.
 Meetings are arranged regularly as per the union regulations.
 If there is no regulation on this issue, the meetings are held once every four years.

 i Requirements for registration